BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 6.7 Quorum.
 At any meeting of the Board, a number representing a majority of the Directors then in office shall constitute a quorum, but a smaller number may adjourn a meeting from time to time without further notice.

 6.8 Action by Vote.
-When a quorum is present in person or via any technical means described in Article 5.9, at any meeting, a majority of the Directors present and voting shall decide any question, including election of committees and task groups, unless otherwise provided by law, the Articles of Organization, or these Bylaws.
+When a quorum is Present, at any meeting, a majority of the Directors present and voting shall decide any question, including election of committees and task groups, unless otherwise provided by law, the Articles of Organization, or these Bylaws.

 6.9 Action by Writing.
 Any action required or permitted to be taken at any meeting of the Board may be taken without a meeting if all the Directors consent to the action in writing and the written consents are filed with the records of the meetings of the Board.
 Such consents shall be treated for all purposes as a vote at a meeting.